-The 2015 Virginia General Assembly session begins in just 8 weeks, the second Wednesday of January.
+The 2016 Virginia General Assembly session begins in

 The annual Virginia General Assembly is where new State laws are proposed, debated, voted on and passed onto the Governor to be signed into law, amended or vetoed.

-Last November, I posted How a Bill Becomes a Law in Virginia it outlines the process of a bill moving through the Virginia Legislature as well as the short and long session differences.
+Two years back, I posted How a Bill Becomes a Law in Virginia it outlines the process of a bill moving through the Virginia Legislature as well as the differences between a Short and a Long Session.

-In early December I will create a 2015 Virginia General Assembly page (see Directory on right side of screen) this is where I’ll post all relevant bills to this platform and I will update the bills status daily or weekly.
+In early December I will create a new 2016 Virginia General Assembly page (see Directory on right side of screen) this is where I’ll post all relevant bills to this platform and I will update the bills status daily or weekly.

 All General Assembly Action Alerts will be in posts (not in a page) so you’ll see them as soon as you visit this blog.

-Do you know who your current State Delegate and Senator are?
+Do you know who your State Delegate and Senator are?

 Delegates and Senators listen to their constituents and they know if you’re a registered voter or not and if you are a voter then they listen much more intently.
 You should introduce yourself to them this month either via email or with a phone call.

-The General Assembly Building is at the corner of
+The Virginia General Assembly Building is at the corner of

 9th St. and Broad St in , behind the Capitol.
 Richmond, VA 23219